 Faken, J.J.: 1939, Mystery Men Comics (Fox).
 Faken gets boys out of reform school and then trains them to be real crooks: pickpockets, second-story men, etc. The tables are turned when the Green Mask investigates the recent crime wave.

 Ajax: 1940, Doc Savage Comics (Street & Smith).
-A crook who bears a resemblance to Ajax, puts on a costume and passes himself off as him.
+A crook who bears a resemblance to Ajax, puts on a costume and passes himself off as the hero.
 As he doesn't have any of Ajax's powers, he and his comrades use trickery to fake them.

 Blue Beetle: 1943, Blue Beetle #27 (Holyoke).
 Captured Nazi spy Fritz looks enough like Dan Garrett and the Blue Beetle that he's bribed to go to Germany and operate some as the Blue Beetle to confuse things.
 However, once over there, he gets greedy and the FBI suspect a triple cross and send the real Blue Beetle to investigate.
 NOTE: This story doesn't make much sense as it seems that Garrett is working with the FBI and not the police and that his dual identity is not terribly secret.
 Nor is Fritz' final fate and true loyalty ever sure.